 Recycled Materials Offer Sustainable Home Construction

 Another eco-friendly practice is recycling.
 One of the things that has the biggest negative impact on new construction is all of the new materials that are harvested for the project.
-Choosing recycled building materials instead of new materials offers many benefits.
+Choosing recycled building materials instead of new materials is an easy way to create a sustainable home design.
 Here’s an example of many recycled building materials you can choose from.

-- Countertops made from recycled glass or other stone.
+- Countertops are made from recycled glass or other stone.

 - Recycled steel instead of freshly mined material.